Top Pharma Manufacturing Trends Transforming the Pharma Industry

 Effective tracking, tracing, and labeling is a mandatory proof of authenticity and prevention of drug counterfeiting.
 Digitization of labeling information has resulted in greater emphasis being placed on collecting, securing, and processing digital data about pharma products.

 There are several issues relating to introducing new drugs in the market.
-This includes manufacturing issues as well, so a review of manufacturing trends in approvals of new molecular entities (NMEs) can provide insight into manufacturing activity.
+This includes manufacturing issues as well, so a review of pharma manufacturing trends in approvals of new molecular entities (NMEs) can provide insight into manufacturing activity.
 A key trend in NME approvals is the increased share of orphan drugs approved as NMEs.
 Orphan drugs are defined as drugs that treat diseases which are known to affect 200,000 or fewer people, as defined by the US Food and Drug Administration (FDA).
 The FDA provides incentives, including market-exclusivity benefits, for developing orphan drugs.
 Due to a smaller patient population, these drugs are typically produced in lower volumes when compared to primary care drugs.

-Risk-based manufacturing inspections
+Risk-based pharma manufacturing trends

 The FDA is continuing its plan to use a risk-based selection model for manufacturing inspections in the pharma industry.
 This forms a part of its strategy to allocate resources more effectively and gain greater parity between inspections of domestic and foreign drug-manufacturing facilities.
 During September 2018), the FDA published an internal policy that outlines the agency’s risk-based, site-selection model for inspecting foreign drug-manufacturing facilities.
 The FDA prioritizes inspections of sites regardless of their location with the help of a risk-based site-selection model.
-This is one of the critical manufacturing trends that pharma companies must watch out for.
+This is one of the critical pharma manufacturing trends that global pharma companies must watch out for.